pravinmishraaws/Linux-for-DevOps-Cloud-and-SRE-Engineers/05_Bash_Scripting/04_Input_Output_and_Debugging_Bash_Scripts.md

 - **Automating backups and log rotation.**
 - **Using Bash to manage system files effectively.**

-Let’s move forward and explore **File and Directory Management in Lesson 5**.
+Let’s move forward and explore **Working with Environment Variables in Lesson 5**.